Last updated: January 1, 2020

 6.2.
 Privacy Shield

-Pango, Inc. has certified its compliance to the U.S. Department of Commerce with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework regarding the collection, use, and retention of personal data transferred from the European Union and Switzerland to the United States.
+Pango Inc. has certified its compliance to the U.S. Department of Commerce with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework regarding the collection, use, and retention of personal data transferred from the European Union, the United Kingdom, and Switzerland to the United States.

 Where we receive your personal data under a Privacy Shield Framework and subsequently transfer it to a third party for processing, we will be responsible if such third parties process your personal data in a manner inconsistent with the Privacy Shield Principles, except where we can establish that Pango was not responsible for the violation.